Iran's oil return a game changer for OPEC, but not for now

 OPEC sees world oil demand increasing by 1.34 million barrels per day in 2016, up from growth of 1.28 million bpd this year.

-Western sanctions imposed on Iran in 2012 over its nuclear program have cost it billions of dollars in oil revenues and market share in OPEC - largely to its main regional political rival Saudi Arabia, and its neighbor Iraq.
+Western sanctions imposed on Iran in 2012 over its nuclear programme have cost it billions of dollars in oil revenues and market share in OPEC - largely to its main regional political rival Saudi Arabia, and its neighbour Iraq.

 Iranian Oil Minister Bijan Zanganeh warned OPEC at its last meeting in June that his country's oil output could rise by as much as 1 million bpd within six or seven months of sanctions being relaxed.